00alan/nn-implementation-cs182/README.md

-## cs182: implementing and training nn and cnn
+Implementing and training nn and cnn: cs182, sp22